thlorenz/browserify-ftw/examples/RyanFitzer-RequireJs-Jquery.md

 logger( 'home', arguments );
 ```

-We can use `valiquire .` (`npm -g install valiquire`) in order to verify that all `require` statements are correct.
+We can use `valiquire .` in order to verify that all `require` statements are correct.
 This will display some errors, all about `jquery` not being found, which is something we will fix next.

+If you don't have `valiquire` installed on your machine you can do so as follows:

+    npm install -g valiquire

-## Creating a proper package and running browserify
+## Creating a proper npm package and running browserify

 ### Initializing the npm package and installing dependencies